cdl-geneseo/geneseo-dictionary/D/Derailed.md

 # Derailed

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Derailed

 Created by  Unknown User (bli2), last modified on Nov 24, 2008

 derailed (adj.): set off course, not on track 2)  movie featuring Jennifer Aniston.
 60% of students survyed use this term.
 F06.
 KTousey